Kyahva Tezino: Pittsburgh Steelers

 On August 19, 2024, Tezino signed with the Pittsburgh Steelers of the National Football League (NFL).
 He was released a week later on August 26.

 Birmingham Stallions (second stint)

 On January 22, 2025, Tezino re-signed with the Stallions.

+Winnipeg Blue Bombers

+On August 23, 2026, Tezino signed with the Winnipeg Blue Bombers of the Canadian Football League (CFL) to a practice roster agreement.

+Ottawa Redblacks

+On September 2, 2026, Tezino was traded to the Ottawa Redblacks.